grims-dev/employee-fe/README.md

 ## TODOs

-- Implement API properly - retrieve all data, not just using test data - details:
+- Implement API properly - retrieve all data, and scrap test data - details:
     - Endpoints stored in constants file for easy reference.
     - Client-side fetch rather than server-side, as this data could change at any point, and is not required at build time for SEO reasons, etc.
     - Custom hooks using `useSWR` (example in [my Spotify API project](https://github.com/grims-dev/spotify-stats/blob/main/hooks/useGetPlaylist.ts)).